axibase/atsd/rule-engine/functions-time.md

   windowStartTime() long
 ```

-Time when the first command was received by the window, in UNIX milliseconds.
+Time when the first command was received by the window, in Unix milliseconds.

 ### `milliseconds`